 Authorities in major speedways also impose hefty fines for vehicles with broken lights.
 Save yourself a trip to the station and make sure that yours are working perfectly.
 With so many car shops servicing lights, it’s not hard to find one that’s right for your car (and your budget, too!).

 While many car enthusiasts make it a habit to do oil changes regularly, new car owners may not know the importance of pouring fresh motor oil in.
-The same way a car which has countless gears and bolts, regular oil changes ensure that the insides of your car don’t grind against each other.
+The same way a car that has countless gears and bolts, regular oil changes ensure that the insides of your car don’t grind against each other.

 Doing oil changes twice or thrice a year is recommended for newer cars, while older models might need theirs changed every 3 months.